NET-BYU/networking-course/_labs/simple-tls.md

 - The default port must be `8087`, and the default hostname must be `localhost`.

-- Your application must print the response to `stdout`.
+- Your application must print the response to `stdout` if `-` is provided as the file name.
 All other class norms must be followed (e.g., print errors to `stderr`, correct return codes, etc.).

 - You must be able to download and display the image the server sends to you.